hgrecco/pint/docs/numpy.rst

 This behaviour introduces some performance penalties and increased memory usage.
 Quantities that must be converted to other units require additional memory and CPU cycles.
-Therefore, for numerically intensive code, you might want to convert the objects first and then use directly the magnitude.
+Therefore, for numerically intensive code, you might want to convert the objects first and then use directly the magnitude, such as by using Pint's `wraps` utility (see :ref:`wrapping`).